|Who may become a member?

 - Vote for the Board of Directors and President-Elect;

-- Chair Committees and the Board of Directors;
+- Chair Committees and serve on the Board of Directors;

 - Serve as an Officer.